-Levels of Hippo pathway components changed with age

-To better understand why the 'trigger point' for YAP/TAZ was increased in older MPP we determined whether Hippo pathway components showed age-dependent expression patterns.
-Mst1/2, Lats2, and Angiomotins (AMOT), phosphorylate and sequester YAP/TAZ in the cytoplasm, which would prevent YAP/TAZ from associating with DNA-binding co-factors TEAD1-4 and transcribing target genes, like connective tissue growth factor (CTGF) (Zhao et al., 2007) (Zhao et al., 2011).
-Analysis with qRT-PCR revealed that in almost all cases MST1/2, LATS2, AMOT, AMOTL1, TEAD1-4, and CTGF were significantly correlated between women <30y and women >55y on 200Pa (Fig 6A, p=0.0110, R=0.7283) and 2350Pa (Fig 6B, p=0.0083, R=0.7464) gels.
-On glass the correlation was less obvious (Fig 6C, p=0.0543, R=0.5934).
-Because differences in hippo gene expression were not strikingly age-dependent in physiological conditions we examined protein levels of MST1 and MST2.
-MST1 levels from 3 women <30y and 3 women >55y were not significantly different (Fig 6D-G).
-MST2 protein levels were 3-fold greater in MPP from women >55y compared to <30y on 2350Pa gels (Fig 6E).
-Thus it is tempting to speculate that age-dependent imbalances of hippo pathway regulators can lead to insensitivity to mechanical cues and activation of YAP/TAZ.
+Levels of Hippo Pathway Components Changed with Age To better understand why the trigger point for YAP/TAZ was increased in older MPP, we determined whether Hippo pathway components showed age-dependent expression patterns.
+Mst1/Mst2, Lats2, and angiomotins (AMOT) phosphorylate and sequester YAP/TAZ in the cytoplasm, which would prevent YAP/TAZ from associating with DNA-binding cofactors TEAD1- TEAD4 and transcribing target genes, like connective tissue growth factor (CTGF) (Zhao et al., 2007, 2011).
+Analysis with quantitative real-time PCR (qRT-PCR) revealed that, in almost all cases, MST1/MST2, LATS2, AMOT, AMOTL1, TEAD1-TEAD4, and CTGF were significantly correlated between women <30 years and women >55 years on 200 Pa (Figure 6A; p = 0.0110; R = 0.7283) and 2,350 Pa (Figure 6B;